 These are two different animals.
 In today’s environment, get pre-approval before going shopping.
 Your agent should advise you of this on the phone before you step into the first house.

 Getting pre-approval is not that difficult.
 Fill out an application for a mortgage.
 The application asks information about your employment history, income, debt, assets, etc. The result is you will know exactly what the maximum loan amount will be.
 Getting pre-approved gives you credibility in your offer and helps narrow down the homes your agent will show you.
-This saves everyone's precious time and especially angst (for you) to keep you from falling in love with a house that you cannot afford.
+This saves everyone’s precious time and especially angst (for you) when you fall in love with a house that you cannot afford.
 An agent who tries to get you to house shop beyond your financial means is not a responsible agent.
-This agent is not looking after your well being.
+This agent is not seeking after your well being.
 He or she is just wanting to make a big sale and get that commission.